 Effective DTA[3] | Reported | Reported |

-Intensity of anomalous signal | Reported | Reported at Measurement Points |
+Intensity of anomalous signals | Reported | Reported at Measurement Points |

 Number of hydrocarbon-bearing horizons | Reported at Test Points | Reported at Measurement Points |

-Occurrence depths[4] of hydrocarbon-bearing horizons | Reported at Test Points | Reported at Measurement Points |
+Occurrence depths[4] of hydrocarbon-bearing horizons | True Vertical Depths reported at Test Points | True Vertical Depths reported at Measurement Points |

 Thickness of each hydrocarbon-bearing horizon | Reported at Test Points | Reported at Measurement Points |

-Hydrocarbon type in each horizon | Reported at Test Points | Reported at Measurement Points |
+Hydrocarbon type (oil, gas, gas condensate) in each hydrocarbon-bearing horizon | Reported at Test Points | Reported at Measurement Points |

 Reservoir rock type[5] in each horizon | Reported at Test Points | Reported at Measurement Points |